SimranaSinha/Financial-Operations-analytics/README.md

 ### 💼 Use Cases

 * Financial performance monitoring
-* Revenue forecasting and capacity planning
+* Revenue forecasting and planning
-* Operational analytics and churn-related insights
+* Operational and churn-related analytics
 * Business decision support

 ---

-If you want, I can:
+If you want next, I can:

-* Add a **📂 Project Structure** section
+* Add **screenshots placeholders** for GitHub visuals
-* Include a **📊 Results & Visualizations** section
+* Write a **short repo description** for the GitHub sidebar
-* Optimize it further for **recruiter visibility on GitHub**
+* Optimize this README for **data analyst vs data scientist roles**

-Just say the word.
+Just tell me 👍